hombit/freddi/Readme.md

 during the outbursts in X-ray binary transients with black holes.

 In a binary system, the accretion disk is radially confined.
-In `Freddi`, the outer radius of the disk can be set explicitely or calculated as the position of the tidal truncation radius following [Paczynski (1997)](http://adsabs.harvard.edu/abs/1977ApJ...216..822P) for small mass ratios of the black using the approximation by [Suleimanov et al. (2008)](http://adsabs.harvard.edu/abs/2008A%26A...491..267S).
+In `Freddi`, the outer radius of the disk can be set explicitely or calculated as 90% of the Roche lobe size to aproximate the tidal truncation radius obtained by [Papaloizou & Pringle (1977)](https://ui.adsabs.harvard.edu/abs/1977MNRAS.181..441P), see  --rout help for details.

 The parameters at the disk central plane are defined by the analytic approximations ([Suleimanov et al. 2007](http://adsabs.harvard.edu/abs/2007ARep...51..549S)), valid for the